ASAP (TV program): ASAPs 25th anniversary, COVID-19 lockdowns, ABS-CBN's indefinite shutdown, return of live studio audience, and third decade (2020–2024)

-On September 1, 2024, for the third time in 6 years, and in time for its 30th anniversary in 2025, the show retained the title ASAP alone again.
-Thereafter, Maymay Entrata, Edward Barber, Kim Chiu, Janine Gutierrez, Robi Domingo, Belle Mariano and Alexa Ilacad became main hosts of the show.
+On September 1, 2024, for the third time in 6 years, and in time for its 30th anniversary in 2025, the show was titled just ASAP.
+Maymay Entrata, Edward Barber, Kim Chiu, Janine Gutierrez, Robi Domingo, Belle Mariano, and Alexa Ilacad became main hosts of the show.
+However, the ASAP Natin 'To name and logo continued to be used as silent break bumper during commercial breaks on A2Z and TV5 from September 1, 2024 to December 28, 2025 as the show on both channels are clean independent broadcast feed from the main ABS-CBN/Kapamilya Channel one during its four-year TV5 airing period from January 24, 2021 to December 28, 2025.